divi255/rgbmon/README.md

 * Supports only device types, zones and individual LEDs are not supported
 * Changes colors only, keeping modes untouched
 * *src/lib.rs* contains a very basic client for OpenRGB SDK v2.
-If someone want to improve it to the fully functional client library crate - go on.
+If someone wants to improve it to the fully functional client library crate - go on.